pluralsh/kubernetes-agent/doc/identity_and_auth.md

 # Identity and authentication

-This page uses the word `agent` to describe the concept of the GitLab Kubernetes Agent.
+This page uses the word `agent` to describe the concept of the GitLab Agent for Kubernetes.
 The program that implements the concept is called `agentk`.
 Read the
 [architecture page](https://gitlab.com/gitlab-org/cluster-integration/gitlab-agent/-/blob/master/doc/architecture.md)
 for more information.